johnridesabike/coronate/CONTRIBUTING.md

 ## API

 The API (basically everything in [/src/chess-tourney/](/src/chess-tourney/)) is still very unstable, so I'm not actively seeking help for that until I flesh out how the final product will be organized.
-However, there is one area that *does* need help: pairing logic.
-Currently, the code will try its best to pair players according to USCF rules.
-However, it will occasionally paint itself into a corner where the last players to be paired are ineligible because they've played each other previously.
-I've coded in some safeguards to minimize that from happening, but it's still a common occurance.
-Any help improving that will be greatly appreciated.
+However, one area where I am seeking feedback is the pairing algorithm, specifically how it weights matchups.
+If you see any problems with its priorities, please open an issue!

 Other API to-dos: